 [Save 40%] Get 40% off VyprVPN's annual plans.
 VyprVPN is a fast, highly secure VPN without third-parties, all for as little as $36.00 for the first year.
 Get VyprVPN here

 (25% Off) Exclusive VyprVPN Deal: TechRadar readers get 25% off VyprVPN annual plans ($45 USD for 1 year).
 VyprVPN is a fast, highly secure VPN without third parties.
 Get VyprVPN here

 There are some potential issues with privacy, however, as the company keeps some logs in the form of connection times and IP addresses.
-Performance is impressive overall, and we saw some particularly good download speeds with the service.
+Performance is impressive overall, and we saw some particularly good download speeds.

 VyprVPN offers two price plans with monthly and annual billing.
-Still, the service is not for those on a strict budget as its monthly billing is a tad pricier than most others.
+Still, it's not for those on a strict budget as its monthly billing is a tad pricier than most others.